 Daughter Melinda "Linnie" Burkett (1856-1942) was born in Jan.
 1856.

-The couple dwelled in 1900 in the Ocean District of Allegany County, MD, where Owen labored as a plasterer.
+The couple dwelled in 1880 in Loartown/East Frostburg, Allegany County, MD.
+By 1900, they had moved to the Ocean District of Allegany, where Owen labored as a plasterer.
 Later, they moved across the state line to Fairhope, Somerset County.

-Eight children produced by this union were Hilda Caldwell, John Brady, Francis "Frank" Brady, Thomas Brady, Charles Brady, Mrs. Berman Carpenter, Lily Walker and Minnie Eck Paugh.
+Nine children produced by this union were James Brady, John Brady, Francis "Frank" Brady, Mary Carpenter, Lily Walker, Thomas Brady, Charles Brady, Minnie Eck Paugh and Hilda Caldwell.

 Melinda joined him in death two years later in 1942.
 The couple sleep together in Hyndman Cemetery.

-Son Francis "Frank" Brady (1880-1961) was born in May 1880 in Fairhope, Somerset County.
+Son Francis "Frank" Brady (1880-1961) was born on May 14, 1880 in Fairhope, Somerset County or in Vale Summit, MD.
+As a one-month-old, he was listed with his family in the 1880 federal census.
+He never learned to read or write.
+His employer in about 1918 was the Baltimore and Ohio Railroad.
 Circa 1921, he was named in the gossip columns of the Meyersdale Republican when hired to work at the home of his uncle Millard Lepley near Kennell's Mill.
 Within the year he relocated to work in Greensburg, Westmoreland County, PA and was there in 1922.
-He lived in 1940 in Kennell's Mill, PA.
+He lived in 1940 in Kennell's Mill, PA and in 1956 in Hyndman, PA.
 As his health declined, he was admitted as a patient to Memorial Hospital in Cumberland.
 Death cut him away there at the age of 81 on Dec.
 7, 1961.
 The remains were lowered into the sacred earth of Comp's Cemetery, with Rev. J.L.
 Tenny preaching the funeral service at Comp's Church.
 His obituary appeared in the Cumberland News.

 Son Thomas Brady (1886?-1954) was born in Oct.
 1886.
 He made his home in Cumberland, MD in 1924.
 In time he relocated to Cleveland, OH.
 Tragedy struck on May 28, 1954, when the 67-year-old Thomas was killed "instantly ... in a hit and run accident," reported the Cumberland News.
 His sister Minnie Paugh and niece Ronelda Sapp traveled from Cumberland to attend the funeral service.

 Daughter Minnie Lee Brady (1895-1969) was born on Feb.
 10, 1895 or 1896.
 She was married twice over the years.
 She first was united in matrimony with John Eck (1885- ? ).
-The Ecks dwelled in Fairhope, Somerset County, and in 1920 their 10-year-old nephew Cecil Perdew was in their household.
+The Ecks dwelled next door to Minnie's mother in Fairhope, Somerset County, and in 1920 their 10-year-old nephew Cecil Perdew was in their household.
 John is known to have worked circa 1922 in Greensburg, Westmoreland County, PA.
 In time, she was united in the bonds of marriage with Oliver C. Paugh ( ? - ? ), at times misspelled as "Pugh."
-In about 1954, she moved to Keyser, Mineral County, WV.
+He was the son of Daniel and Cora A. (Powers) Paugh.
+The couple's two children were William Paugh and Emily Gillespie.
+Oliver earned a living in Cumberland with Light and Decker Company.
+In about 1954, they moved to Keyser, Mineral County, WV.
 In her later years she was burdened with diabetes, an enlarged thyroid and hardening of the arteries.
 Minnie surrendered to death at the age of 73, at home, on Oct.
 21, 1969.
 The Cumberland News carried an obituary.
 Her remains were transported to Cumberland for a viewing and thence into Pennsylvania for burial in Hyndman, Bedford County.
+Oliver outlived his wife by six years and went to live with a nephew, H.D.
+"Bud" Paugh.
+He passed away in Potomac Valley Hospital at the age of 80 on July 13, 1975.
+His obituary in the Cumberland Evening Times misspelled his wife's maiden name as "Grady."
+He was survived by 15 grandchildren.
+Burial was in Hyndman Cemetery following services conducted by Rev. W. Randolph Keefe Jr.

 Daughter Hilda Brady (1899-1966) was born on March 9, 1899 in Fairhope, Somerset County.
-She was wedded twice.
-Her first husband was (?).
-Together, they bore two daughters, Ronelda Sapp and Mrs. Shirley Ward Irons.
+She first married (?)
+May ( ? - ? ).
+During their short marriage, they bore two daughters, Roenelda Sapp and Shirley Ward Irons.
+The Mays' marriage ended by 1920.
 Later, she was joined in marriage with Geoffrey/Godfrey Arthur Caldwell ( ? -1962), son of Joseph Caldwell of Pratt, MD.
 The couple's address in 1940 was 206 Maryland Avenue in Cumberland, MD.
 By 1962, they had moved to another address on the same street, 304 Marland Avenue.
 Geoffrey earned a living through his work as a mechanic for the Kelly-Springfield Tire Company, a position from which he eventually retired.
 He belonged the local aerie of the Eagles.
 Sadness blanketed the family when Geoffrey passed into eternity on May 12, 1962.
 His funeral was conducted by Rev. Jacob Snyder, with burial following in Hyndman Cemetery.
 An obituary appeared in the Cumberland News.
 Hilda continued to live as a widow in Cumberland at 19 Humbird Street.
 She suffered from that time with hardening of the arteries and bronchial asthma.
-While in Centerville, Cumberland Valley Township, Bedford County, she was stricken with a massive heart attack and died instantly at age 67 on June 6, 1966.
+While in Centerville, Bedford County, she was stricken with a massive heart attack and died instantly at age 67 on June 6, 1966.
 Rev. Ervin W. Mason Sr., of the Cumberland Valley Assembly of God Church, presided over the funeral.
 An obituary in the News said her survivors included three grandchildren and one great-grandchild.

 ~ Daughter Mary Margaret (Burkett) Korns ~